Post-traumatic stress disorder (PTSD)

 - Telling them to ‘snap out of it’ or to ‘get over it’ will not help them to recover.

 Anyone who has witnessed a severe trauma could be susceptible to PTSD and it is estimated that up to one in 10 individuals may be affected by the condition at some stage during their lives.

 However, some individuals who work within certain professions, and some individuals who exhibit certain risk factors may be more prone to develop the condition than others.

-According to some studies the condition is present in approximately 1 in 2 female rape victims, 1 in 3 teenagers who have survived a car accident, 2 in 3 prisoners of war and 1 in 5 fire-fighters.
+According to some studies the condition is present in approximately one in two female rape victims, one in three teenagers who have survived a car accident, two in three prisoners of war and one in five fire-fighters.

 Those who have previously suffered from a mental health condition or who have a family history of mental health concerns are also considered to be at a ‘high risk’ of developing PTSD after being exposed to a harrowing event.
-It is estimated that up to 4 in 5 PTSD sufferers are affected by other mental health problems.
+It is estimated that up to four in five PTSD sufferers are affected by other mental health problems.